monkdbofficial/monk-documentation/documentation/03_Provisioning_MonkDB_Docker_Image.md

 ### Environment Specs

 + **Sandbox environment**: We leverage `c5.2xlarge` instance family in AWS EC2 with a *100 GiB* EBS mount.
-+ **Production environment**: We recommend `i8g` instances in AWS or equivalents in other clouds and on-premises environments for great performance.
++ **Production environment**: We recommend `i8g` instances in AWS or equivalents in other clouds and on-premises environments for a great performance.